HenrikBengtsson/future/OVERVIEW.md

 ```
 Note how the future is resolved as soon as we create it using `future()`.
 This is because the default strategy for resolving futures in the [future] package is to evaluate them in an "eager" and synchroneous manner, which emulates R itself in _when_ it evaluates expressions.

-We can swithc to using a "lazy" evaluation strategy using the `plan()` function, e.g.
+We can switch to using a "lazy" evaluation strategy using the `plan()` function, e.g.

 ```r
 > plan(lazy)